Blueberry Ice Cream Recipe

 • If using KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.

 • In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and sugar), the blueberry JUICE (not the berry pulp), the heavy cream, and the vanilla.
-Mix well and refrigerate until ready to use.
+Mix well and refrigerate for at least four hours before churning.
+The mixture should be VERY COLD!

 • If using a KitchenAid attachment (as pictured in blog post), start the mixer with the attachment so that it’s turning BEFORE you pour the liquid in.
 Then pour in whisked ingredients and let it churn until finished.
 You’ll know it’s done when the mixer starts slowing down and it rises to the top of the bowl, approximately 25-30 minutes.